Implant Treatment for Tooth Replacement

 Implant Treatment for Complete Dentures

-Even edentulous patients seek the care of a fine restorative and cosmetic dentist like Dr. Johnson Hagood, because they are willing to invest in fine dentistry that will restore their confidence and enjoyment in a full life.
+Even edentulous patients seek the care of a fine restorative and cosmetic dentist like Dr. Hagood and Dr. Wilkins, because they are willing to invest in fine dentistry that will restore their confidence and enjoyment in a full life.

 Some patients come to us, who have had a full arch of teeth replaced with a complete overdenture because this was the best treatment available until recent years.
 Complete overdentures are removable for cleaning and sleeping.
 These dentures tend to slip and slide, especially on the lower arch.
 Most patients, who wear these dentures, have had to adapt to modified chewing and food choices.
 Over time, their dentures have lost the perfect fit they once had, as the underlying jaw bone has resorbed.